-To promote understanding about the company's businesses and distribution of the information to interested investors, the company has produced an annual investor relations plan; quarterly analyst meetings are held at corporate conference room.
-Meetings are organized for reporting the company's operating results at the Stock Exchange of Thailand in order to provide opportunities for small investors to access corporate information and ask questions about the operating results and progress of corporate projects.
+To promote better understanding of the company's businesses and facilitates the distribution of the information to interested investors, the company has produced an annual investor relations plan; held quarterly analyst meetings at corporate conference room.
+Additionally, meetings are organized for reporting the company's operating results at the Stock Exchange of Thailand in order to provide opportunities for small investors to access corporate information and ask questions about the operating results and progress of corporate projects.
+For 2014, the Company had participated in the SET IN THE CITY project organized by Thailand's Stock Exchange between November 20-23, 2014.